 “We try our very best as a manufacturer to look at our responsibility and the new global issues that there are.
 So, it’s not just as simple anymore as thinking ‘oh well, we won’t use ad much plastic’, or ‘we’ll try and recycle things’.

 “We’ve got to take a little bit more of an interest in not just our immediate community, but also the global community and the new global issues as well.
 So, we look at different areas of our business and see where we can do that and use our power through social media and our voice to be able to highlight those areas as well.

 “Sometimes, we’re quite a distance from things like this I think.
 Because of social media, because of the news, it’s almost like its not a reality.
 When you’re watching it, with it being so far away from you, it’s so easy to take it for granted, isn’t it?
 And I think that once you actually become a part of something like this that’s going to be us coming together globally, it does make you realise how powerful we can be together just doing something that seems so simple but can impact so many people’s lives”

 “Although we’re just a small part of the brewing industry, as are thousands of other brewers across world, together we can really come together and be really powerful and put the message out there that together we can be stronger.”

-Brewgooder is a Scotland-based brewer that has been using beer to combat water poverty since 2016, when they first opened.
+Brewgooder is a Scottish brewer that has been using beer to combat water poverty since 2016, when it first opened.
 Since then, Brewgooder have impacted the lives of almost 40,000 people by giving them access to clean water.